edwardelric11/Flask_blog/readme.md

   - `pip install flask flask_sqlalchemy flask_wtf flask_bcrypt flask_login flask_mail Pillow`

 ### Running
-1. To start the server: python run.py runserver
+1. To start the server: `python3 run.py`
-2. Then navigate to localhost:5000 on your browser
+2. Then navigate to `localhost:5000` on your browser